pedronachtigall/Cadamanteus_SV/README.md

 The pipeline with commands and scripts used to perform the repeat annotation is decribed in the following tutorial: https://github.com/pedronachtigall/Repeat-annotation-pipeline

-For this step, we used the primary assembly to perform the repeat annotation and the soft-masked primary assembly as the source for gene annotation.
+For this step, we used the primary genome assembly to perform the repeat annotation and the soft-masked primary genome assembly as the source for gene annotation.

 ### Gene annotation
 The gene annotation was performed using the [funannotate](https://github.com/nextgenusfs/funannotate) pipeline.
 We followed the commands decribed in the "[NonToxin annotation](https://github.com/pedronachtigall/ToxCodAn-Genome/tree/main/Guide#nontoxin-annotation)" section of the ToxCodAn-Genome's guide.